Gloria Frankel

-Gloria Frankel (1940–2007) opened the first LGBTQ club in South Bend, IN in 1971 called the Seahorse Cabaret.
+Gloria Frankel (1940–2007) was an LGBTQ rights advocate.
+She opened the first LGBTQ club in South Bend, Indiana in 1971 called the Seahorse Cabaret.
 Frankel was a grassroots activist for gay and lesbian rights in Michiana and a mentor to others who would eventually open other gay clubs in the area.
 Part of Frankel's activism included decriminalizing same sex dancing in South Bend.
 Frankel was a leader of LGBTQ justice in South Bend, IN.

 Activism

-During the 1970s Frankel led the Michiana Lambda Society events which centered on LGBTQ Civil Rights and worked to grow the sense of community among LGBTQ people in South Bend.
+During the 1970s Frankel led the Michiana Lambda Society events that centered on LGBTQ Civil Rights and worked to grow the sense of community among LGBTQ people in South Bend.
 In the 1980s Frankel allowed her club the Seahorse to host free HIV/AIDS testing, which she hoped would increase testing and education about HIV/AIDS within the LGBTQ community.

 Frankel oversaw the hosting of drag pageants at the Seahorse Cabaret.
 According to Ben Wineland, these events were typically expensive and socially challenging.
 The success of the Seahorse provided a space for the pageants.
-Furthermore, these events indicated Frankel's intent to create a safe space for not only gay patrons, but also drag performers and transgender people.
+These events indicated Frankel's intent to create a safe space for not only gay patrons, but also drag performers and transgender people.